Cancer Pain (PDQ®)–Patient Version

-This information will be used to decide how to help relieve your pain.
-This may include drugs or other treatments.
-Your healthcare team will work with you to decide how much pain you can stand and how much improvement you should expect.
-After pain control is begun, the doctor will continue to assess how well it is working for you and make changes if needed.
+The information you give your healthcare team will be used to decide how to help relieve your pain.
+Treatment may include drugs or non-drug therapies.
+In some cases, patients are referred to pain or palliative care specialists.
+Your healthcare team will work with you to decide whether the benefits of treatment outweigh any risks.
+They will also let you know how much relief to expect from your pain treatment.
+After pain control is started, the doctor will continue to ask you how well your treatment is working and make changes if needed.

-The family or caregiver may be asked to give answers for a patient who has a problem with speech, language, or understanding.
+A family member or caregiver may be asked to give answers for a patient who has problems with speech, language, or understanding.

-A physical exam and tests will be done to help plan pain control.
+Physical and neurological exams will be done to help plan pain control.

 - Neurological exam: A series of questions and tests to check the brain, spinal cord, and nerve function.
 The exam checks your mental status, coordination, and ability to walk normally, and how well the muscles, senses, and reflexes work.
 This may also be called a neuro exam or a neurologic exam.

-Your healthcare team will also assess your mental and spiritual needs.
+Your healthcare team will also assess your psychological, social, and spiritual needs.

-Using Drugs to Control Pain
+Using Drugs to Control Cancer Pain

 - The doctor will prescribe drugs based on whether the pain is mild, moderate, or severe.